 St Andrews (2 nights)

-A special mention goes out to Anstruther, a little village along the coast south of St Andrews.
-There is not much to do here, but the traditional fish bar by the harbour has won many awards and serves (some of) the best fish & chips of the island!
+A day trip to Anstruther | A perfect day trip from St Andrews leads you along the coastline – the East Neuk of Fife.
+There are many quaint fishing villages in this area, but my favourite is called Anstruther.
+There is not much to do here, but the traditional fish bar by the harbour has won many awards and serves (some of) the best fish & chips of the country!

-Queensferry (1 night)
+South Queensferry (1 night)

 All photos by Kathi Kamleitner.